 Ever since I embarked on the intoxicating “life of total ruin” with the mystic Osho, nothing’s been ordinary.
 I have lived in the UK, France, Italy and the US, mostly in his community of celebrating misfits, and now spend large chunks of my time in India.

 I love theatre, poetry, good food, searching but playful conversation, and the ‘naked’ witnessing life.

-My two books are: Encounters with an Inexplicable Man: Stories of Osho as Told by his People (just published in Hindi under the title Ek Avyakhya Purush Ke Saath: Osho Ki Kahaniyan Unke Logon Ki Zubaani) and Dinner with Osho: Two Women’s Intimate Tales on the Path of Meditation, due out later this year.
-I am currently working on a third, an old diary written under Osho’s direction when I was one of his personal energy mediums.
+My two books are: Encounters with an Inexplicable Man: Stories of Osho as Told by his People (published in Hindi under the title Ek Avyakhya Purush Ke Saath: Osho Ki Kahaniyan Unke Logon Ki Zubaani and soon to be published in Tamil) and Dinner with Osho: Intimate Tales of Two Women on the Path of Meditation.
+I am currently working on a third, a diary written under Osho’s direction when I was one of his personal energy mediums.

 A psychology graduate, I have been a meditator since I was a little girl, having been brought up with both Osho and J. Krishnamurti in my life as well as studying in a Krishnamurti school.
 Both have had a very strong impact on me and continue to do so.
 Meditation to me is like breathing – an on-going process.

 I have wandered into various roles in life, from being a hairdresser to working in PR.
 From an entrepreneur, a masseuse, a professional cook, to teaching meditation, running retreats, and now helping publish books as well as writing one myself on Indian women.

 In a meditator’s terms, this is also called going with the flow…